AshishPandya-AI/water-delivery-chatbot-backend/README.md

 * Integrate payment confirmation
 * Admin dashboard for managing orders
 * Analytics dashboard for business insights
-* Integration with SMS/Email for notifications
+* Integration with SMS for notifications

 ---

 ## 🙌 Credits

-* Built with ❤️ by \[DhruvilKumar Patel]
+* Built with ❤️ by the creator of this repository
-* Guided and structured with FastAPI, MongoDB & Dialogflow
+* Powered by FastAPI, MongoDB & Dialogflow

 ---